daanaea/g5-grpo/README.md

 ## Training Pipeline

-The training uses GRPO (Group Relative Policy Optimization):
+The training uses a two-phase approach:

+1. **SFT (Supervised Fine-Tuning)**: Teaches the base Qwen3-4B model the GSM8K answer format and when to stop generating
-- Optimizes policy using custom reward function
-- Performs exact numeric answer matching
+2. **GRPO (Group Relative Policy Optimization)**: Optimizes the SFT model using custom reward function for exact numeric answer matching

-- Comprehensive logging of training metrics
+Both phases include comprehensive logging of training metrics.
-- Optional SFT phase for pre-training on reasoning chains

 ## Usage